I've split the reviews into the different areas of Cope output:

 Brighter than Citizen Cain'd but still mired revelling in MC5-ish heavy metal.
 I can see why Cope suggests that it's an exhausting listen; it's relentlessly pounding guitars and organs.
 There's not much finesse or sing-along poppiness here, just lots of uncompromising, noisy hard rock.
 If you like Brain Donor (or Spinal Tap), you'll probably like this stuff.
 My favorite song is the 21+ minute "Death and Resurrection Show", which is one long jam and worth the price of the CD.

-This is the "final" Rite release.
-It contains two very long, very cool trance grooves.
-They're the first and last Rite recordings, and are both excellent.
-Highly recommended!!!
+This fourth Rite release contains two very long, cool trance grooves.
+They're the first and last Rite recordings (as of 2006), and are very enjoyable.
+Highly recommended for those of you who like Rite.

 So-so live album.
 Cheap artwork and grungy production.
 Cope stretches out songs with his rambling, psychedelic rants/lectures.
 If you like Cope's monologues (and Citizen Cain'd), you might like this stuff.
 Personally, I prefer Cope's instrumentals these days (like Rite Bastard).